 Where did the Windmill Farm's name come from?

 In 2004 our computer was ready to give up.
 As the kids were entering middle school, the need for a new computer was clear.
-I was looking for a way to help teach my children the importance of work and needs.
+I was looking for a way to help teach my children the importance of work.
 I started a small family based business for my kids in an effort to help earn money for a home computer.
-We started selling homemade jam and salsa products Saturdays at the local farmers’ market.
-Later we expanded and moved to the Ogden, UT farmers’ market.
+We started selling homemade jam and salsa products on Saturdays at the local farmers’ market.
+Later we expanded our efforts to the Ogden, UT farmers’ market.
 We then started distributorships throughout the state.
 The whole family participated in the labeling, website design, advertising and distribution channels.
-Interest in the uniqueness of the products exploded!
+Interest in the uniqueness of our products exploded!
 Within 3-4 years, management from Western Family Distribution center contacted me with high interest.
 I negotiated a distribution contract with Western Family Inc., the 3rd largest food distributor in the Western US.
 We negotiated distribution to over 283 stores.
 Three computers later and the development of new products, sales accelerated beyond anything I was prepared for.
 After 8 years, I sold the business and distributed the earnings to their college educations.
 It was an extremely positive family business experience that we built from the ground up.
 This company was sold in 2011.

 Location: Cache Valley, Utah - Bridgerland